mozilla-services/syncstorage-rs/docs/adr/0001-daily-active-use-server-side-metrics-glean.md

 * A collection of metrics, emitted as a single "Ping Event" make querying of related data simpler.
 * Core of Glean's purpose is to measure user interactions and the rich metadata that accompanies it.
 * Capacity for future expansion of application metrics within Sync, beyond DAU.
-* Prepares for implementation of same measurements in autopush, also using Glean.
 * Easier to query, have data team support to set up queries.
 * Use of standardized Mozilla tooling.
 * Establishment of team knowledge of using Glean.
 * Establishment of server-side Rust best practices, leading to easier development for backend Rust applications.
 * Transparency in data review process with consideration made to minimum collection of data.
+This is as a result of defining `metrics.yaml` files that require data steward review to implement.

 #### Cons

-* The `glean_parser` tool used by other Glean applications is currently not supported for Rust.
-Furthermore, client applications can use the Glean SDK and this is also not an option for us.
+* We have to write the Rust-compatible code.
+The `glean_parser` tool used by other server-side Glean applications is currently not supported for Rust.
-* Server side metrics have not yet been implemented for a Rust server application of this kind, so this is new territory.
-* There is added complexity of data review process and registration of the application to Glean's probe scraper, PubSub topics, ingestion pipeline etc.
-* May require more uptfront development effort to get up to speed with new code and process.
-* Some concerns exist around volume of data emitted from the service and if it is feasible, but we won't know until we try.

 ### B. Custom Glean Implementation

-This was originally appearing to be the desired approach to measuring DAU via Glean.
-This was predicated on the ease of prototyping a custom implementation that imitated the Glean team's logic to create "Glean-compliant" output that could be configured to be ingested.
+This was originally the desired approach to measuring DAU via Glean.
+It was predicated on the ease of prototyping a custom implementation that imitated the Glean team's logic to create "Glean-compliant" output.
 However, in consulting with the Glean team and evaluating the pros and cons of this approach, it became clear this approach had considerably more drawbacks than implementing the `glean_parser` for Rust.
 These drawbacks were a lack of testing, validation, less support from the Glean team, and the potential problems with maintenance and adding Glean metrics in the future.

 #### Pros
 * Gives team control over implementation and allows us to customize the Glean logging as we see fit.
-* Does not require contribution to Glean team's repos, which potentially limits the scope understanding a new codebase.
+* Effort is smaller because it doesn't involve our integrating with an existing repo we are not familiar with.
+Ex. the templating logic and libraries in the `glean_parser`.
 * Easy to prototype and make changes.
-* Doesn't require understanding the templating logic and libraries in the `glean_parser`

 #### Cons
 * There is no built-in testing suite or validation, so this would put a larger development burden on us and require the Glean team's review.
 * Lack of testing and validation means higher likelihood of bugs.
 * If we decide to add new Glean metrics in the future, this may break the custom implementation and impose a greater maintenance overhead.
-* Time required to understand the Glean team's implementations anyways, in order to replicate behavior and data structures.
+* Time required to understand the Glean team's implementations in order to replicate behavior and data structures.
 * Likely won't have same support from Glean team as it is not related to their implementation.

 ### C. StatsD, Grafana, InfluxDB